-Destin fishing has something for every angler, it’s just a matter of how you wish to explore it.
-You might be reluctant to charter a private boat and don’t want to spend a lot of money on your fishing trip.
-But, you can still get a good deal of the Destin finest.
-Today, we will explain how Destin party boat fishing works and why you should try it.
-You’ll know the essentials of party boat fishing in “the world’s luckiest fishing village”, the type of fish you can catch, the costs, what to expect, and how to tip.
-Read on!
+Destin has something for every angler, it’s just a matter of how you want to explore it.
+You might be reluctant to charter a private boat.
+Maybe you don’t want to spend a lot of money on your fishing trip.
+Don’t worry, you don’t have to.
+Today, we’ll explain how Destin party boat fishing works and why you should try it.

 How do party boats work?

-Party boats can take anything between 20 and 50 people.
-Both you and they all want to go fishing, get a nice photo of the catch, and come back home with pounds of tasty fish fillets.
-On average, these boats are between 40 and 75 ft long, though some are way bigger than that.
+When you fish on join a party boat trip, you will be fishing with anywhere from 20 to 50 people.
+Everyone’s there to catch some fish, get a nice photo, and head back home with a few pounds of tasty fish fillets.
+On average, these boats are between 40 and 75′ long, though some are way bigger than that.

 Most of the time, party boats have a toilet, kitchen, tables, and benches onboard.
-Some of them have an enclosed cabin which is great as you can escape the heat and the sun on your way back home.
-Most party boats store fishing rods, tackle, lures, and bait.
-But, you should always check this before the trip in case you need to bring your own gear.
+Some of them also have an enclosed cabin.
+This is great because you can escape the heat and the sun on your way back home.
+Most party boats stock fishing rods, tackle, lures, and bait.
+You should always check this before the trip in case you need to bring your own gear, though.

 Each party boat has a captain and one or several mates (deckhands).
 Now, unlike when you fish on a private charter, you won’t be seeing the captain a lot.
-They will most likely welcome you onboard and greet as you leave home with your fish.
-The rest of the time, they will be looking for spots with good fish.
-Mates will be going around the boat, making sure the fishing goes smoothly.
+They’ll most likely welcome you onboard and greet as you head home with your fish.
+The rest of the time, they’ll be looking for spots with good fish.
+The deckhands will be going around the boat, making sure the fishing goes smoothly.

-Now, unlike on a private charter, one mate might be helping out other groups of anglers as well.
-Which means you might be left to figure some moves on your own or miss some info on the fish species.
+Now, unlike on a private charter, one mate might be helping out other groups of anglers as well. this means that you might be left to figure some things on your own or miss some info on the fish species.
 But don’t fuss over that too much.
 You can get good fish if you prepare in advance.
 Read on, and you’ll be fine.

 Who else will be onboard?

-One of the main reasons why many anglers choose private charters is you know who you will be fishing with.
+One of the main reasons many anglers choose private charters is that you know who you’ll be fishing with.
 On a party boat, you don’t know who else will be there with you.
-Sometimes, it’s a family of six (and three generations).
-Other times, it’s a group of friends who want a nice day on the water and do some fishing.
-Most of the time, it’s people who want to get Red Snapper (who doesn’t, right?)
+Sometimes, it’s a family of six.
+Other times, it’s a few friends who a nice day on the water and a few fishing at the end.

 Different people will have different fishing skills.
 Some of your fellow anglers will cast like a pro.
 Others will lose the fish, while some will keep tangling the line.
-If you have a limited budget, party boats are the next best thing after private charters.
+Even so, if you have a limited budget, party boats are the next best thing after private charters.

 Where will you be fishing?

-Once you leave the Destin marina, you will be heading out into the Gulf of Mexico.
+Once you leave Destin Marina, you’ll be heading out into the Gulf of Mexico.
 It will take you about an hour and a half to two hours to reach the fishing spots.
 This depends on the weather conditions, though.
 If the tides are rough, the captain might not be able to go at a full speed.

-If the party boat is licensed to fish the federal waters, you will likely be fishing some 20 miles offshore, where the water is 60-130 ft deep.
+If the party boat is licensed to fish in federal waters, you’ll likely be fishing some 20 miles offshore, where the water is 60-130′ deep.
 In this part of the Gulf, the seafloor has little natural structure, so people have created artificial reefs.
-You will be fishing over sunken ships, military tanks, and other man-made structures that attract bottom fish.
+You’ll be fishing over sunken ships, army tanks, and other man-made structures that attract bottom fish.

-While on a private charter you can tell the captain where you’d like to fish, party boat captains will set the course themselves.
-You will head out where you can get the most fish.
-Captains will consider the weather, tides, and season, and then choose the location.
-But, most captains will change the fishing spot if there is no bite.
+Unlike on private charters, you don’t get to choose where you fish on a party boat.
+The captain will set the course to wherever you’re most likely to catch fish.
+They’ll consider the weather, tides, and season, and then choose the location.
+However, most captains will change the fishing spot if there’s no bite.
 On an average trip, you might be fishing two or three different fishing spots.

 Each angler in your group will take turns casting and battling with the fish.
 The mate will fix everything and hand you over the rod, and then it’s showtime!